labeatl/task-completion-app/README.md

 text.
 Tasks are then filtered by the selected category.
 You can then click a task in more more detail.

-#Admin Actions
+# Admin Actions
-adding an available skill: INSERT INTO skills *press enter* VALUE (0,'Programming','Building stuff with electrical impulses');
+adding an available skill: Use the following SQL command and replace the information with your desired Skill and description
-Viewing reported tasks: Go to the /administration route and use the available admin tools.
+ 'INSERT INTO skills *press enter* VALUE (0,'Programming','Building stuff with electrical impulses');' Viewing reported tasks: Go to the /administration route and use the available admin tools.